tsteinholz/LoveShaderConverter/README.md

 # :beginner: Love Shader Converter [![Build Status](https://javabilities.com/jenkins/job/Love%20Shader%20Converter/badge/icon)](https://javabilities.com/jenkins/job/Love%20Shader%20Converter/)
-This is a pretty straight forrward program that simpily converts the GLSL used in the [Shader Toy](https://www.shadertoy.com/) which is based on ES; to a version of GLSL that can be used by [LÖVE ](https://love2d.org/), which is based on GLSL 1.2 with custom calls.
+This is a pretty straight forrward program that simpily converts the GLSL used in the [Shader Toy](https://www.shadertoy.com/) which is based on ES; to a version of GLSL that can be used by [LÖVE ](https://love2d.org/), which is based on GLSL 1.2 with custom calls for lua.

+## Releases
+So far we only have builds for Windows (x32 & x64) and Linux, but none for Mac.
+So if you're on a mac and you want to use this application you will have to compile it yourself unfortunatly.
+If you are on a Windows or Linux system, you can check out our [releases](https://github.com/tsteinholz/LoveShaderConverter/releases) for the latest binaries.

 ## Legal
-Please do everyone a favor (including yourself) and look at the licencing of the shader you are trying to use.
-Please do not steal others work, and then claim it as yours.
-If you see a licence that is open-source, free to use, go ahead.
-Just make sure to read the terms the owner put on the file.
-Only when the author has not added a licence to the header of the document can you assume it is in the Public Domain, and use it for what-ever.
+This Program is under the M.I.T License, but all the shaders you convert with this program are entitled to their own licenses with their own terms.
+Please do your best to not infringe upon any of their terms because you will be held accountable for it.

 ## Commands and Arguments Usage
 To call the program you have to be using a command line (bat or shell script works)